phthom/ContainerOrchestration/3-KubernetesLab.md

 ![](./images/architecturek.png)

-With IBM Cloud Container Service, you can define complex architectures that implement resiliency, high availability and replication between data centers and regions (also called AZ – availability zones).
+With IBM Cloud Kubernetes Service, you can define complex architectures that implement resiliency, high availability and replication between data centers and regions (also called AZ – availability zones).
 See some examples below.
 In this lab, we are not going to implement such a complex environment.

-# Task 1 : Creating your first cluster
+# Task 1 : Create your first cluster

 Kubernetes is an orchestration tool for scheduling app containers onto a cluster of compute machines.
 With Kubernetes, developers can rapidly develop highly available applications by using the power and flexibility of containers.